karayabin/universe-snapshot/universe/Ling/Uni2/README.md

 The **package import name** is a fancy word to designate the "name" of the package to import, and the **dependency system** is basically the name of the download technique used to import this package.

-If the particular case where the item to download is a planet, the **dependency system** is always the galaxy name, and the **package import name** is always the **planet short name**.
+In the particular case where the item to download is a planet, the **dependency system** is always the galaxy name, and the **package import name** is always the **planet short name**.

 Now the **package symbolic name** is the name used by the [local server](#the-local-server) to store the **dependency item**.